February 14-15, 2014

 9th Annual Believers in Business Conference 2014

-Coordinated and hosted by the Yale School of Management Christian Fellowship, the conference is for the first time being supported by a Strategic Advisory Board of students from 13 leading business schools and continues to be supported by InterVarsity’s National MBA Ministry.
+Coordinated and hosted by the Yale School of Management Christian Fellowship, the conference is being supported by a Student Advisory Board of students from 13 leading business schools and continues to be supported by InterVarsity’s National MBA Ministry.
 The conference was founded in 2006 by former Yale professor, David W. Miller, along with a group of Yale School of Management students and was initially called the “Yale Christian MBA Business Conference.

 featuring keynote and pastoral speakers